jrcain-usgs/asc-public-docs/docs/how-to-guides/ISIS Developer Guides/Writing ISIS Tests with CTest and GTest.md

 ```

 ???
 Warning "If your application uses `Application::Log()`"
-     Due to how the Application singleton works, calling `Application::Log()` outside of an actual ISIS application currently causes a segmentation fault.
-To avoid this, modify the new `appname` function to return a Pvl that contains all of the PvlGroups that need to be logged instead of calling `Application::Log()`.
+     Due to how the Application singleton works, calling `Application::Log()` outside an ISIS application currently causes a segmentation fault.
+To avoid this, modify the new `appname` function to return a Pvl that contains all the PvlGroups that need to be logged instead of calling `Application::Log()`.
 Then, change your `main.cpp` to

      ```C++
      #include "Isis.h"